Trying to build up your credit history and improve your credit score, when you have no existing history, is a huge challenge.

 Who Can Use the Extra Debit Card?

-Practically any adult with a United States or Canadian based bank account (again, they integrate with Plaid so it’s any bank Plaid supports) can use Extra.
+Practically any adult with a United States based bank account (again, they integrate with Plaid so it’s any bank Plaid supports) may be eligible for Extra.

 Technically, you need to have a Social Security Number or Individual Taxpayer Identification Number plus an address in the United States that they can send your card to.
 They will not send it to a Post Office box.